stuartridout/promptbuddy/README.md

 ![Screenshot showing overview of the Prompt Buddy app](Documentation/images/promptbuddy.png)

 Prompt Buddy is a Teams application built on the Power Platform.

+It supports dark mode 🖤 and offers a mobile layout when using Teams on your phone📲.

 Once installed, it can be [customized and extended](https://docs.microsoft.com/en-us/powerapps/teams/customize-sample-apps) by the installer of the application.

 ## Installing